Former Google Scientist Warns of Dangers of Artificial Intelligence - ExBulletin

 Pope Francis says that science and technology have practical advantages and are evidence of man’s capacity to participate responsibly in God’s creative actions.

-In this regard, His Holiness said at the Vatican Audience on 27 March: I am convinced that the development of artificial intelligence and machine learning has the potential to positively contribute to the future of mankind. we cannot dismiss it.
+In this regard, His Holiness said at the Vatican Audience on 27 March: I firmly believe that the development of artificial intelligence and machine learning has the potential to positively contribute to the future of mankind. we cannot dismiss it.

 At the same time, we believe that this potential will only be realized if there is a constant and consistent commitment on the part of those developing these technologies to act ethically and responsibly.